 - Enhanced caregiver experience and meaningful involvement as partners in care

-- Better staff awareness of the role and importance of caregivers as members in the circle of care
+- Better staff awareness of the role and importance of caregivers as partners in care

-- Greater mutual trust and dialogue between caregivers and healthcare providers
+- Greater mutual trust and dialogue between caregivers and care providers

 Caregiver ID has been implemented in settings across Ontario

 Adopters of caregiver identification programs include Bridgepoint Hospital, Mount Sinai Hospital (Sinai Health), Bruyère, Grey County Long-Term Care, Huron Perth Healthcare Alliance, Hôtel-Dieu Grace Healthcare, Hills of Headwaters Collaborative Ontario Health Team, Niagara Health, Primacare, peopleCare Communities, and Sault Area Hospital (Algoma Ontario Health Team).
 Learn more from organizations that have implemented caregiver identification programs.

 The use of Caregiver ID has been identified as a leading practice as part of Essential Care Partner programs.
 To learn more about Essential Care Partner Programs visit the Essential Care Partner Support Hub, which provides support to Ontario hospitals and long-term care homes planning to implement or enhance an essential care partner program.

 [ii] Mitnick S, Leffler C, Hood VL; American College of Physicians Ethics, Professionalism and Human Rights Committee.
 Family caregivers, patients and physicians: ethical guidance to optimize relationships.
 J Gen Intern Med.
 2010;25(3):255-260. doi:10.1007/s11606-009-1206-3